github/docs/content/admin/user-management/migrating-data-to-and-from-your-enterprise/about-migrations.md

 |---------------------------------------------|--------|
 | Users | **@mentions** of users are rewritten to match the target.
 | Organizations | An organization's name and details are migrated.
 | Repositories | Links to Git trees, blobs, commits, and lines are rewritten to match the target.
 The migrator follows a maximum of three repository redirects.
+Internal repositories are migrated as private repositories.
+Archive status is unset.
 | Wikis | All wiki data is migrated.
 | Teams | **@mentions** of teams are rewritten to match the target.
 | Milestones | Timestamps are preserved.